-Pharmacy technicians have a variety of responsibilities in their day-to-day work, and it’s important to know what those responsibilities are and what should be left to the pharmacist.
-Having a clear understanding of these responsibilities can also give you a picture of what your career would be like as a pharmacy technician.
+Pharmacy technicians have a variety of responsibilities in their day-to-day work, so it’s natural for people to wonder what pharmacy technicians do, exactly.
+It’s important to know what those responsibilities are and what should be left to the pharmacist.
+Having a clear understanding of these responsibilities can also give you a better picture of what your career would be like should you choose to become a pharmacy technician.

 Pharmacy Technician Responsibilities:

 You take a prescription from your doctor to your local pharmacy.
 The first person you meet there will probably be a pharmacy technician.
+So what does a pharmacy technician actually do?
 After they take your prescription, they:

-- Enter all your data into their record-keeping software
+- Enter all your data and information into their record-keeping software

 - Measure out and package the medications in your prescription